axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 |case-actions-popup|

 Press the keyboard shortcut to focus on the case, and pressing Enter will open the context menu.
-You can navigate through it by pressing the shortcut again, and exit the menu by pressing Esc.
+You can navigate through it by pressing the shortcut again and exit the menu by pressing Esc.

 Example for Case Navigation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^